Axway/api-builder-docs/content/en/docs/guide_openapi/response_handling.md

 #### Content-type header

 The `content-type` header describes the response **Body**, if one is provided.
-You may not have to specify a content-type header in the HTTP response Headers as API Builder can automatically pick an appropriate HTTP response content-type header.
+You may not have to specify a `content-type` header in the HTTP response **Headers** as {{% variables/apibuilder_prod_name %}} can automatically pick an appropriate HTTP response `content-type` header, if the type of response **Body** set from the flow is matches the defined [OpenAPI response](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#responseObject).

- if the type of response **Body** set from the flow is ambiguous with respect to the defined [OpenAPI response](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#responseObject), you will have to specify a `content-type` header in the HTTP response **Headers**.
+If the type of response **Body** set from the flow is ambiguous with respect to the defined [OpenAPI response](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#responseObject), you will have to specify a `content-type` header in the HTTP response **Headers**.

 * If your flow explicitly sets a `content-type` header in **Headers**, it will be used.
 * If your flow does not set a response **Body** then a `content-type` header will not be set.